-We were appointed at Stage 2 of the project and are working alongside the architects, the contractor Kier Eastern and project managers Daniel Connal Partnership with whom we formed a very successful partnership for the design of the Britten Building.
+We were appointed for Stages 2 to 6 of the project and are working alongside the architects, the contractor Kier Eastern and project managers Daniel Connal Partnership with whom we formed a very successful partnership for the design of the Britten Building.
 This music centre was opened in 2017 and has won a number of awards.

 Client: Gresham’s School